mudu7781/Semester-III/README.md

 ## 📌 Overview
 This project is a console-based banking management system built using Java.
 It simulates real banking operations such as account creation, deposits, withdrawals, ATM services, cheque operations, OTP-based verification, and persistent data storage using serialization.
 The system includes exception handling to prevent crashes due to invalid input or system failures.
+The application integrates file-based persistence with JDBC-based transactional operations for critical workflows.

 ---